PaulRps/commitmessagelinter-maven-plugin/README.md

 # commitmessagelinter-maven-plugin

-# Simple Example
+# Example

-## With Basic Configuration
+## Basic Configuration
-Add that in your POM.xml file:
+First, Add that in your POM.xml file:
 ```xml
 <build>
     <plugins>